 When we contact you, you will have the choice of:

 - Rebooking your holiday for later this year or next year - there may be some date restrictions depending on the specific itinerary, but we will discuss this with you on an individual basis.
 However, we are working with our suppliers to be able to transfer holidays, as a minimum, to the same time next year.
 In addition we will offer you a monetary discount that can be applied to this new holiday as detailed above.

 - Accepting a Refund Credit Note for the full value of the holiday - this will have several months validity allowing time to consider options before making a commitment to new arrangements.
-Very importantly, like holidays, Refund Credit Notes are financially protected under our ATOL licence (for flight inclusive holidays) or our ABTA bond (for all other holidays).
+Very importantly, like holidays, Refund Credit Notes are financially protected under our ATOL licence (for flight inclusive holidays).
 That means that if anything happens to us, your money is safe and will be refunded.
 In addition we will offer you a monetary discount that can be applied to your new holiday when you are ready to book, as detailed above.
 Please note you will not be able to book online using a refund credit note, you will need to contact our reservations department when you are ready to book.

 - If neither of these options is suitable and you would like to discuss alternatives, please email us on email@example.com and we will be in touch shortly.

 Our teams are working really hard to assist our clients and advise them on their options.
 We have always been committed to providing great service and a great holiday experience.
 We really want to continue doing that and even if you cannot go ahead with your travel plans now, we really want to help you make plans for the time when you can.
 It’s what we do!